 It may also be harder to get refunds in cases of debit card fraud — and the associated delays can result in missed bills and added stress.

 Learn more about why we recommend credit cards over debit cards.

 Don’t Make Transactions on Open Networks

-That means you could be sending your credit card number right into the waiting hands of an identity thief.
+That means you could be sending your credit card number or other personal information right into the waiting hands of an identity thief.